-'''

-•patch_centers (PointCloud) - The centers to extract patches around.

-'''

-•patch\size (tuple or ndarray, optional) - The size of the patch to extract within a patch.
+- •patch_centers (PointCloud) The centers to extract patches around. - •patch_size (tuple or ndarray, optional) The size of the patch to extract - •sample_offsets (PointCloud, optional) The offsets to sample from within a patch.
 So (0, 0) is the centre of the patch (no offset) and (1, 0) would be sampling the patch from 1 pixel up the first axis away from the centre.